 Re-Teach Yourself How To Diet!

-Now, I know that eating more fat and fewer carbs sounds counter-intuitive, and it can be hard to make this shift.
+Now, I know that eating more fat and fewer carbs may sound counter-intuitive, and it can be hard to make this shift.

 We have been told for the past 60+ years that low-fat was the way to go.